Enforcement Behavior

 Supported modes: Hosted Hybrid Local Available in: Free Solo Teams

-Every Control Zero surface (SDKs, Gateway, coding-agent hooks, browser extension) evaluates your policies the same way, using the same three knobs and the same machine-readable decision codes.
+Every Control Zero surface (SDKs, Gateway, coding-agent hooks, browser extension) evaluates your policies the same way, using the same knobs and the same machine-readable decision codes.
 This page documents the contract so a policy you author once behaves identically everywhere.

-The three knobs
+The four knobs

 | Knob | Values | Fires when | Default |